 Most champagne glasses and flutes hold 6 ounces.
 To ensure you’re hitting the standard 4-ounce champagne pour, fill the glass two-thirds of the way up.

 How Many Glasses Are in a Bottle of Champagne?

-Those Are the Standard Wine and Liquor Pours
+Those Are the Standard Liquor Pours

 If you’re at all concerned with over-pouring and how it affects your variance and bar profitability, then book a demo.
 Let one of our experts walk you through exactly how BinWise Pro will help.
 The only thing you have to lose is more alcohol.